 This Olive Cheese Bread recipe is an easy and delicious appetizer with salty olives, gooey cheese, and crunchy bread.
 Crazy good!

-But I rarely make anything with for olives because Paul and the kids don’t like them – apparently nobody finds the fun in olive finger puppets like I did!
+But I rarely make anything with for olives because my husband and own kids don’t like them – apparently nobody finds the fun in olive finger puppets like I did!

 My favorite olives to use are a mix of black and pimiento-stuffed green, but anything goes!
 Use whatever you love best.
 There are many different kinds of olives (26 I think!), but I would say these are the most common in the U.S.:

 - Mission – this is America’s baby.
 Plump and mild, with a slightly nutty flavor.
 Perfect on pizza, salads, and used as finger puppets, as mentioned above!
 Ha.
 You can find them in all sizes, pitted, chopped, or sliced.
 They offer something for everyone.

 - Manzanilla – also simply know as the “green olive,” these are brine-cured, with a subtle smokey taste.
 They’re perfect for stuffing with garlic, cheese, and peppers and always make a great appetizer.